yangshun/top-javascript-interview-questions/README.md

       - `value`: The next value in the sequence.
       - `done`: A boolean that is `true` if the iterator has finished its sequence, otherwise `false`.

+    Here's an example of an object implementing the iterator interface.

     ```js
     const iterator = {
       current: 0,